Home EV Charging Costs in California 2026: PG&E, SMUD & SCE Rates

 What Does $0.017/Mile Look Like on Your Bill?

-The math above is for a typical California homeowner.
 Your actual savings depend on your utility, your roof, and how much you drive.
-See your real numbers in 60 seconds.
+See your real numbers in 60 seconds — specific to your address and monthly bill.

 No credit pull